Danang Vietnam to Dalaman Türkiye

 There was a choice of fish, pasta or beef and rice, just beef by the time they got to us.
 Would have chosen that anyway.
 It was quite nice, and the creme caramel was really good.

-Next flight Abu Dhabi to Istanbul, just 4 and a half hours.
+Our next flight is Abu Dhabi to Istanbul, just 4 and a half hours.

-Straightforward, but couldn’t sleep as a Ukranian lady behind me had a child on her lap who periodically had a grizzle and kicked the back of my seat.
-She was on her way back to Ukraine ss she was missing her husband who is flighting.
+I was very tired but couldn’t sleep as a Ukranian lady behind me had a child on her lap who periodically had a grizzle and kicked the back of my seat.
+She was on her way back to Ukraine as she was missing her husband who is fighting in the war against Russia.
 She certainly didn’t need me tutting, I could sleep later, she probably hadn’t slept properly for months.

-Our flight landed 35 minutes early in İstanbul at 5am.
-Great as our next flight was 7.45am.
-We knew it could be tight timing.
+Our flight landed 35 minutes early in İstanbul at 5 am.
+Great as our next flight to Dalaman Türkiye was 7.45 am.
+We knew it could be tight timing but this was perfect.

-The usual Turkish Airlines white cheese and pesto panini.
-Usually soggy but we got them before the condensation had time to seep into the bread.
+There was even time to buy Baileys and Martini and almost an hour to spare before our 4th and final flight and then it was time for the usual Turkish Airlines white cheese and pesto panini.
+They’re sually soggy but we got them before the condensation had time to seep into the bread.

-It was lovely to get home, 28 hours door to door.
+It was lovely to get home, a mere 28 hours door to door.

 The dogs weren’t as excited to see us as usual.
 Debbie, Ibo and Steve had obviously looked after them too well.
-Thanks so much.
+Thanks so much all of you.

-We had a message from our friend Martha, we left our car near to her house close to the airport bus stop.
+We had a message from our friend Martha, we’d left our car near to her house close to the airport bus stop.
 She’d seen us and said we should have popped in.
 Her long time partner Andy had been very ill since December and hadn’t wanted visitors before.
-Now he was on morphine and it was ok to visit.
+Now he was on morphine and she said it was ok to visit.

-We’ll always regret not jumping in the car and going round because later Martha messaged to say he’d passed that afternoon, with a weak smile having his birthday cake.
+We’ll always regret not jumping back in the car and popping round because later Martha messaged to say he’d passed that afternoon, with a weak smile while having his birthday cake.